 The holiday season is upon us once again!
-Unfortunately, that means that cold and flu season has also arrived, so here are a few ways to reduce the risk of germ transmission during the holidays.
+Unfortunately, that means that cold and flu season has also arrived, so here are a few ways to reduce the risk of germ transmission and stay healthy during flu season.

 Avoid touching your eyes, nose and mouth as much as possible.
 Clean and disinfect surfaces that may be contaminated.
 Cover your nose and mouth when sneezing, coughing or blowing your nose.
 As always, stay home if you are sick to avoid infecting others.